I was just

 “In order to become the master, the politician poses as the servant.”
 So

-here we are today with a widening income gap in America and poverty levels that
+here we are today with a widening income gap in America

 In America